elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/012-rapid-prototyping.md

 After running through a few ideas, I settled on a falling blocks game as a good example of a problem that's too big to be tackled in a single sitting, but easy enough to make some quick progress on.

 The next step for me was to come up with a target set of requirements for my prototype.
-To prevent the possibilities from seeming endless, I try to set a time limit up front to make this decision making process easier.
-I find that anywhere from an hour to half a day can get you far in Ruby, so I settled on trying to come up with something I felt I could build within an hour or two.
+To prevent the possibilities from seeming endless, I had to set a time limit up front to make this decision making process easier.
+Because very small  chunks of focused effort can get you far in Ruby, I settled on coming up with something I felt I could build within an hour or two.

 I knew right away this meant that I wasn't going to make an interactive demo.
 Synchronizing user input and screen output is something that may be easy for folks who do it regularly, but my concurrency knowledge is very limited, and I'd risk spending several hours on that side of things and coming up empty if I went down that path.
 Fortunately, even without an event loop, there are still a lot of options for building a convincing demo.

-In my initial optimism, I thought what I'd like to be able to do is place a piece on the screen, and then let gravity take over, correctly eliminating any completed lines as it fell into place.
+In my initial optimism, I thought what I'd like to be able to do is place a piece on the screen, and then let gravity take over, eliminating any completed lines as it fell into place.
 But this would require me to implement collision detection, something I didn't want to tackle right away.

 Eventually, I came up with the idea of just implementing the action that happens when a piece collides with the junk on the grid.
 This process involved turning the active piece into inactive junk, and then removing any completed rows from the grid.
 This is something that I felt fit within the range of what I could do within an hour or two, so I decided to sleep on it and see if any unknowns bubbled up to the surface.